wandb/docs/docs/guides/launch/kubernetes.md

 # Launch on Kubernetes

-This guide demonstrates how to use W&B Launch to run ML workloads on a kubernetes (k8s) cluster.
+This guide demonstrates how to use W&B Launch to run ML workloads on a kubernetes cluster.

 ## Building images in Kubernetes

-The launch agent uses [Kaniko](https://github.com/GoogleContainerTools/kaniko) to build container images inside of k8s.
+The launch agent uses [Kaniko](https://github.com/GoogleContainerTools/kaniko) to build container images inside of Kubernetes cluster.
 Kaniko is a tool that builds container images from a Dockerfile, inside a container or Kubernetes cluster.
 For more information about Kaniko, see the [Kaniko](https://github.com/GoogleContainerTools/kaniko) documentation.

 :::tip
 * If you want to use the Launch agent without the ability to build new images, you can use the `noop` builder type when you configure your launch agent.
 More info [here](../launch/run-agent.md#builders).